tanish0912/fake-store/fake-store/README.md

 # FakeStore - Online Shopping Website

-FakeStore is a simple online shopping website where you can browse products, add them to your cart, and save items to your wishlist.
+FakeStore is a modern online shopping website built with React that offers a seamless browsing experience.
+Users can explore products, add them to their cart, and save items to their wishlist, all with a clean and responsive interface.

 ## What You Can Do